kkatzen/het-frontend/README.md

 cd app && npm install
 ```

+#### Trouble-shooting

+If you encounter errors during install that mention `gyp`, that refers to a Node.js native addon build tool that is required for some modules.
+Follow the instructions on the [gyp github repo](https://github.com/nodejs/node-gyp#installation) for installation and setting up required dependencies (eg Python and certain build tools like XCode Command Line Tools for OS X).

 ### Develop

 To run the app in development mode, start a local web server, and watch for changes do: